YuliangXiu/ECON/README.md

 ## Instructions

+- See [installion doc for Docker](docs/installation-docker.md) to run a docker container with pre-built image for ECON demo
 - See [installion doc for Windows](docs/installation-windows.md) to install all the required packages and setup the models on _Windows_
 - See [installion doc for Ubuntu](docs/installation-ubuntu.md) to install all the required packages and setup the models on _Ubuntu_
 - See [magic tricks](docs/tricks.md) to know a few technical tricks to further improve and accelerate ECON